High school health information

 Current Health Exam Form for students in grades 9, 11, and new students.

 Bi-annual weight status category reporting requirements

-MVCSD has been selected to report information on student Weight Status Category (BMI) for the current school year.
-Data will be collected from grades 1, 3, 5, 8 and 11.
+Minisink Valley is required to bi-annually participate in Student Weight Status Category Reporting, per New York State Department of Health requirements.
+Parents/guardians will be notified for the selected school year.
+Data will be collected from grades K, 1, 3, 5, 7, 9 and 11.

 New York State law requires a health examination for all students entering the school district for the first time and in grades K, 1, 3, 5, 7, 9, and 11.
 The examination must be completed by a New York State licensed physician, physician assistant or nurse practitioner and on the approved NYSED Student Health Examination Form for School.

 The MVCSD school medical examination consists of weighing and measuring, observation of general health, examination of nose, throat, skin, teeth, glands, muscles, joints, testes, groin, abdomen, spine, posture, heart, and lungs.
 The school nurse is present during examinations and will promptly advise parents of any potential problems discovered in this examination.